PURSHHH/PURSHHH/README.md

 -----
 *FANDOMS IM IN!*

---> TGCF, Transformers (very peak), TSHD, ORV, DOD, DUNE
+--> TGCF, Transformers (very peak), G&B / GNB,  DOD, DUNE

 -----
 *FANDOMS I QUITED!*

---> Forsaken(bc of drama), BSD, MOD (Master Of Diabolism)/ THE UNTAMED, KNY, And others i dont remember since ive been into many fandoms •–•
+--> Forsaken(bc of drama), BSD, MOD (Master Of Diabolism)/ THE UNTAMED, KNY, ORV, TSHD, And others i dont remember since ive been into many fandoms •–•

 -----
 *WHERE TO FIND ME!*